srmayol/AdvancedEventMeshExercise/exercises/ex1/README.md

 ![Pic 17](../../images/ex1-17.png)

 17. Click on Connect in the Publisher Section
 >Important: If your browser asks to select a certificate for authentication, press "Cancel" otherwise the connection will fail!
+If you accidentially clicked on a certificate, please restart your browser to show the dialog again.
 ![Pic 18](../../images/ex1-17-2.png)

 ![Pic 18](../../images/ex1-18.png)